 This intermediary step validates the file for the separator determined in section 2.1.
 It checks if the column separator count matches in every row while taking quote-escaped separators into account.
-In case of mismatches it returns an error message indicating the row numbers of the faulty records.
+In case of mismatches it returns a warning message indicating the row numbers of the faulty records and drops those lines from the analysis.
+We allow 5% of faulty records before throwing an error.